How to propagate a Thanksgiving cactus – 3 expert methods to create new plants that make perfect holiday gifts

 (Image credit: Focused Adventures / Alamy Stock Photo)

 If you choose to propagate using cuttings you need to decide whether to use segment (or stem) cuttings or leaf cuttings.
 'They're very similar, says Tom Knight.
-'The main difference is how long the propagating material is.
+'The main difference is the length of the segment of plant you are propagating.

 'If you look at the Thanksgiving and Christmas cactus, it's easy to see they grow in chain-like strands, with each leaf being an inch or so long,' explains Tom.
 'Segment cuttings will have several leaves joined together in a chain, whereas leaf cuttings are single leaves.
 Both will work well.'